tobiasbriones/ep-file-system/docs/development.md

 This way, the loose logic is correctly coupled, and testable.

 I always test the domain modules as much as I can to avoid propagating errors forward to presentation layers, and avoid system downtimes or failures.

+## Enums in Go

+Go is a simple language, so it's often underengineered.
+I think about Go as if Python was a real language, or Python well done.

+The states of the FSM need to be well defined constants, sum types like `enum`s.